ARMmbed/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 1. Create a build directory: `mkdir UNITTESTS/build`.
 1. Move to the build directory: `cd UNITTESTS/build`.
-1. Run CMake using a relative path to `UNITTESTS` folder as the argument.
+1. Run CMake using a relative path to the `UNITTESTS` folder as the argument.
 So from `UNITTESTS/build` use `cmake ..`:
    - Add `-g [generator]` if generating files other than Unix Makefiles.
 For example, for MinGW, use `-g "MinGW Makefiles"`.
    - Add `-DCMAKE_MAKE_PROGRAM=<value>`, `-DCMAKE_CXX_COMPILER=<value>` and `-DCMAKE_C_COMPILER=<value>` to use a specific Make program and compilers.
    - Add `-DCMAKE_BUILD_TYPE=Debug` for a debug build.